“Being famous gets me good concert tickets, good tables in restaurants, good seats at sporting events and that’s really about it.” – Fran Drescher

 We’ve all come to know and love the show Shark Tank.
 How exciting would it be to pitch your business venture and idea for scale and growth?
 Daymond John, Mark Cuban, Barbara Corcoran, Lori Greiner, Robert Herjavec, and Kevin O’Leary are each business people that deserve the respect they are given.
 We know who the sharks are and we want their investment money and guidance.

 The desire behind the desire to associate with the Sharks is to associate with who the Sharks associate with.
 Think about it.
 You not only want access to their experience; it’s also access to their network that really makes dreams come true.

 These sharks leverage their brands, past ventures, and influence to continue to enter new markets.
 The sharks no longer have to go far to gain opportunities or potential deals for investment.
 Again, a person’s network is directly proportional to their net worth.

 You Can Use the Network Effect to Your Advantage in Real Estate Investing

 Here’s why you want to be so connected that you’re considered a micro-celebrity:

-- It opens up opportunity.
+- It opens up opportunities.
 It attracts money.
-Because of the fear of missing out (FOMO) people want to be a part of the in crowd.
+Because of the fear of missing out (FOMO) people want to be a part of the in-crowd.
 They want to name drop in pleasant company

 - You gain a reputation and credibility.